 Well, domestic turkeys that are bred to be your Thanksgiving centerpiece can’t.
 They’re too heavy.
-But wild turkeys can, reportedly at speeds up to 55 miles per hour.
+But wild turkeys can, reportedly at speeds up to 55 mph.
 Though they don’t go very far—usually less than 100 yards—wild turkeys are among the five largest flying birds in the world.
 They’re in good company: Others on the list include the swan and the albatross.

 4. Turkeys can also swim.